 According to the Florida Department of Health, each year an average of over 600 Floridians are hospitalized and 2 deaths occur from injuries sustained from a dog bite.
 Most incidents occur in the home or on the property the dog resides at, affecting people the dog is already familiar with.
 A whopping 26% of all reported bites were caused due to interaction during inappropriate times, such as:

 24% of dog bites are caused by protective behavior, which occurred regularly both on and off of the dog owner’s property.
 Over 50% of all reported bites occurred when victims over the age of 15 attempted to break up a dog fight.

 An individual unlawfully trespassing on private property would not be able to collect damages from a dog bite injury.
 This includes a privately owned home or piece of land.
-A dog bite occuring on a business property, even if it is a private business, could still deem you liable if customers or clients are bit and not considered to be trespassing.
+A dog bite occurring on a business property, even if it is a private business, could still deem you liable if customers or clients are bit and not considered to be trespassing.

-Comparative Negligence refers to a bite that occured from the negligence of another person, even if they are on your property.
+Comparative negligence refers to a bite that occurred from the negligence of another person, even if they are on your property.
 This could include anything from an individual harassing the dog while eating, roughhousing with the dog, or accidentally stepping on its tail or tripping over it.
 The total damages would be divided between you and the bite victim based on what percentage the court feels each of you are responsible for.
 The victim’s percentage would be deducted from the total damages.

 Florida has no state-wide mandated leash laws in effect, however, individual counties do have ordinances you are required to follow.

 Volusia County: Dogs must be either leashed, kept under humane restraint, or controlled by voice command when off the home owner’s property or public property.

 Orange County: Dogs are required to wear a leash when off the owner’s property or on public property.

 Flagler County: Dogs are required to wear a leash when off the owner’s property or in a residential area.